prebid/prebid.github.io/dev-docs/modules/adpod.md

 # Adpod Module

+{:.no_toc}

+* TOC
+{:toc}

 The adpod module enables developers to add support for a new adserver that handles `adpod` (long-form) videos, like Freewheel.
 Specifically, the module provides functions to validate, cache, and modify long-form video bids.

 ## How to use the module as a publisher: